 If you’re a business owner looking for a new card, one of these may be a good fit for your small business.
 To explore other options, read about our favorite business credit cards.

-All Capital One business cards come with a certain set of perks, provided by Capital One.
+All Capital One business cards give cardholders a certain set of perks, provided by Capital One.
 They also come with more benefits and protections provided by either Visa or Mastercard.

 Capital One will also provide a link to the Guide to Benefits that comes with each of their cards, a very handy resource.